 The general fund is the chief operating fund and the only fund of the MDC.
-Total fund balance increased \$7.8 million from 2022 to 2023 primarily due to an increase in sales tax and investment earnings and a decrease in economic development activities and capital outlay.
+Total fund balance increased \$8.6 million from 2023 to 2024 primarily due to an increase investment earnings and a decrease in economic development activities and capital outlay.
+Economic development activities will fluctuate from year to year.
+MDC has approximately \$84 million in commitments at September 30, 2024, which will be expensed as requirements are satisfied by the applicable third party.
 As a measure of the General Fund's liquidity, it may be useful to compare total fund balance to total fund expenditures.
-Total fund balance represents 292% of total general fund expenditures.
-Most of the \$34.2 million fund balance is restricted for economic development.
+Total fund balance represents 380% of total general fund expenditures.
+Most of the \$42.9 million fund balance is restricted for economic development.